sophiemachin/cuplc_site/_pages/resources.md

 resources:
   - image_path:
     title: "Resources"
     excerpt: "We appreciate that the amount of information thrown at you when you first start powerlifting may be overwhelming.
 We've therefore written some information about some of powerlifting's key principles so you may come back to it in your own time.
-There's a lot here, organised in a suggested reading order, along with links to suggested external resources.
-Thanks to ex-webmaster Steve for putting most of this together.
-If you find the information on this page useful, we think you'd also gain a lot from joining the club."
+There's a lot here, organised in a suggested reading order, along with links to external resources.
+Thanks to ex-webmaster Steve for putting a lot of this together.
+If you find the information on this page useful, we think you'd probably also gain a lot from joining the club."
     url: "/membership/"
     btn_label: "Become a member"
     btn_class: "btn--primary"